Eobard Thawne: Powers and abilities

 Eobard Thawne already possessed genius-level intellect by the standards of the 25th Century even prior to gaining his metahuman abilities, making him possibly one of the smartest individuals when in the 21st century.
 The Flash: Rebirth revealed that duplicating the accident behind Barry Allen's powers corrupted the Speed Force which created a negative version.
 The Reverse-Flash is therefore able to travel at superhuman speeds faster than the speed of light, deliver blows of extreme force by hitting the victim hundreds of times a second, run on water, generate vacuums, create afterimages ("speed mirages") of himself, and vibrate his molecules to pass through solid objects.
 Unlike original Speed Force users, Thawne has the ability to travel through and manipulate time, being able to drastically alter history and completely erase people from existence (other speedsters cannot change the past without dramatic consequences).
 Thawne developed numerous new powers in the events leading up to Flashpoint, including the ability to cross over to other dimensions, create shock waves across time and space at the snap of his fingers, absorb another's memories via physical contact, and alter the age of anyone or anything.
 Thawne has also displayed superhuman strength, as well as electrokinetic abilities.
 The presence of his lightning is able to disrupt and fry nearby electronics, in addition to allowing him to manipulate magnetism.
-During the New 52 reboot, he gained the ability to slow down time similar to Hunter Zolomon.
-He retained his Pre-New 52 counterpart's age-altering abilities.
-In the DC Rebirth relaunch, however, Thawne regains his connection to the Negative Speed Force and therefore all of his original powers.
+The events of Flashpoint turned him into a "living paradox", making him immune to timeline alterations and unable to be erased from existence.
+In the DC Rebirth relaunch, Thawne also gains the abilities to possess others, by phasing into their bodies, and to hypnotize others, by whispering at hyperspeed to implant subconscious suggestions into their minds.